IgniteUI/igniteui-docfx/en/components/accordion.md

 The Angular Accordion Component allows users to navigate among multiple collapsible panels displayed in a single container.
 The accordion offers keyboard navigation and API to control the underlying panels' expansion state.

 ## Angular Accordion Example
 In this basic Angular Accordion example, you can see how to define an `igx-accrodion` and its [expansion panels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
 The sample also demonstrates the two types of expansion behavior.
-The switch button toggles the [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) option to toggle between single and multiple branches to be expanded at a time.
+The switch button sets the [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) property to toggle between single and multiple branches to be expanded at a time.

 <code-view style="height:460px"
            data-demos-base-url="{environment:demosBaseUrl}"